rreezN/dtu_mlopsproject/README.md

 [<img src="https://img.shields.io/badge/GoogleCloud-%234285F4.svg?style=for-the-badge&logo=google-cloud&logoColor=white">](https://i.redd.it/hyyapbqpp3v91.jpg)

 ## Overall goals of the project
-The goal of this project is to use the image classification model [ConvNeXt V2](https://arxiv.org/abs/2301.00808) to classify animals from 10 classes from the [Animals - V2](https://www.kaggle.com/datasets/utkarshsaxenadn/animal-image-classification-dataset) dataset.
+The goal of this project is to use the image classification model [ConvNeXt V2](https://arxiv.org/abs/2301.00808) to classify a 10 class animal data set from the [Animals - V2](https://www.kaggle.com/datasets/utkarshsaxenadn/animal-image-classification-dataset).

 Our group (42) consists of: